 Homemade banana bread is one of my favorite treats.
 I’ll take it for breakfast, a snack, or most any time.
-I don’t need a lot of additions to it to enjoy it fully, although I do like changing up my standard banana bread from time to time to keep things interesting.
+Banana nut bread is always a simple go-to, and now this dulce de leche banana bread is making a regular appearance in my kitchen.
+I don’t need a lot of additions to it to enjoy banana bread fully, although I do like changing up my standard recipe from time to time to keep things interesting.

 At its heart, this Dulce de Leche Banana Bread is just a simple banana bread.
 But, swirl in a little sweet, rich dulce de leche, and you’ve really upped the flavor of this classic.

 The sweetness of bananas and the caramel-like flavor of dulce de leche is really an outstanding combination.
 (If you agree, be sure to check out this banana pudding!)
 So, combining the two in a classic banana bread is a no-brainer.
 The result is a soft, moist, sweet bread with just a hint of rich flavor.